Digital-Monkier/Random-Projects/README.md

 The projects are sorted in descending order from oldest to newest project:

-YT Scraping & Sentiment
+YT Scraping & Sentiment - Scraping, parsing, anlayzing and visualizing comments from a given youtube video

-Box Office Predictions
+Box Office Predictions - Scraping Box Office Mojo and The Numbers Tables and ML modelling opening weekend with few features/feature extraction

-UFO Sightings EDA & Modelling
+UFO Sightings EDA & Modelling - An all out exploration and visualization of ufo sighting data as well as some ML modelling

-Fake News Classifier & Wordclouds
+Fake News Classifier & Wordclouds - Exploring, visualizing, and classifying text

-IMDb Scrape EDA & Modelling
+IMDb Scrape EDA & Modelling - WIP

+BankChurn Data - EDA, Undersampling, ML Modelling, Hyperparameter tuning and cross val